-In summary, you'll be using the 'portsnap' utility to obtain the ports collection.
-It's a time-consuming process,
+In summary, you can use either 'subversion' or the 'portsnap' utility to obtain the ports collection.
+Either way, it's a

-A summary of the commands you'll need to run:
+A summary of the 'portsnap' commands you'll need to run:

-Currently the port for the 'gpioshutdown' module is not (yet) available in the FreeBSD ports collection.
-Eventually
+NOTE: Currently the port for the 'gpioshutdown' module is not (yet) available in the FreeBSD ports collection.

 reflect installing the kernel module by building it from source, using a customized 'port' contained in a user directory.